timothyhull/breadpool-self-eval/docs/index.md

         === "My Strengths :material-cursor-default-click:"

+            - Championship tournament experience in the PLT and ePLT roles.
             - Familiarity and experience with both the PLT paperwork and ePLT interface.
             - Completing PLT paperwork in a clear and legible way.
             - Strong understanding of WFTDA/MRDA and JRDA stats book guides.